 Alliance Key Manager isn’t exclusive to the Microsoft SQL suite.
 In fact, our key management server integrates easily into complex, multi platform environments with many types of databases, operating systems, and programming languages.
 Our encryption key manager can protect data on the IBM i (AS/400), DB2, Oracle, Linux, Windows, and in the cloud.

 To learn more, download our white paper "Encryption Key Management for Microsoft SQL Server 2008/2012."

 2 Ways Alliance Key Manager Encrypts MySQL Database and Protects Encryption Keys

 MySQL is the most popular open source relational database system and is in wide use in commercial and non-commercial environments.
 It is natural that developers and security professionals want to know how to encrypt sensitive information stored in MySQL databases.

-With a strong encryption key management solution you can encrypt data in a number of ways in MySQL databases to meet compliance regulations for proper encryption key management:
+With a strong encryption key management solution you can encrypt data in two ways in MySQL databases to meet compliance regulations for proper encryption key management:

 1. Column Level Encryption:

 Alliance Key Manager provides shared libraries for Windows and Linux that provide the technical support for SQL Views and Triggers with User Defined Functions (UDFs).
 Using these shared libraries lets the developer fully automate the encryption tasks without changes to application code.
 Alliance Key Manager provides an example of how to do this in a Windows Server operating system context.

 2. Encryption in Application Code